PhantomVRTranslate/Phantom_Components/README.md

 - `type`: A string indicating the type of collection you want ('image' or 'text').
 - `imageCollection`: If of type 'image', the `imageCollection` prop will take an array of URLs associated with the images you want to display.
 - `maxTextLength`: The number of characters you want before the text wraps onto a new card.

+### `GazeButton`
+This button is particular to VR, wherein the user simply gazes at the button for a given period of time until it activates or 'clicks'.
+It takes the following props:
+- `timeout`: This corresponds to the amount of time (in milliseconds) that the user must gaze at the button before it activates.
+The default is set to 1000.
+- `buttonStyle`: Merges with the default styling for the button.
+- `progressDisabled`: Whether you want the progress bar to be disabled.
+By default disabling is determined based on whether the link corresponds to the page you are currently on (similar to the `NavLink` component in the `react-router-dom`).
+- `progressColor`: The color of the progress bar on hover.